zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec13.md

 6. For each name server IP in the *NS IP* set do:

-   1. Create an empty set of DNSKEY algorithms "DNSKEY Algorithm" (for each name server IP).
+   1. Create an empty set of DNSKEY algorithms ("DNSKEY Algorithm").
    2. Send *DNSKEY Query* over UDP and do:
       1. Go to next name server IP if any of the following criteria is met:
          1. No DNS response is returned.